 The Board has not established a Risk Committee due to the size of the Company.
 The Audit Committee oversees the operation of the risk management controls established by the Company.
+The Company does not have a dedicated internal audit function.
 The Company's approach to internal audit is to compile and regularly review and update a risk register.
-The controls in place to mitigate those identified risks are then the subject of internal audit reviews to analyse their effectiveness.
+The controls in place to mitigate those identified risks are then the subject of an internal review to analyse their effectiveness.
+This process is overseen by the Audit Committee.
+This process enables the Audit Committee and the Board to regularly evaluate the effectiveness of Korvest's governance, risk management and internal control processes.

-The Company's risk register was reviewed by the Board during FY2016.
+The Company's risk register was reviewed twice by the Board during FY23.
 Management report on key risks as part of their monthly reporting to the Board.